 Over the last decade Clyde & Co has transformed itself from a respected but relatively niche shipping and insurance law practice into a global full service megafirm.
-In the UK alone, Clydes now has ten offices, with almost a further 40 internationally, including a substantial presence in the US, Asia and the Middle East.
+In the UK alone, Clydes now has ten offices, with another 40 internationally, including a substantial presence in the US, Asia and the Middle East.

-Such growth can be turbulent, but Clydes is seen as having handled its enlargement — which included the 2011 takeover of Barlow Lyde & Gilbert and, most recently, a new office opening in Dublin — pretty well, with a focus lately on US growth where the firm has opened offices in Chicago, Washington, Miami and Los Angeles.
+Such growth can be turbulent, but Clydes is seen as having handled its enlargement — which included the 2011 takeover of Barlow Lyde & Gilbert — pretty well, with a focus lately on US growth where the firm has opened offices in Chicago, Washington, Miami and Los Angeles.

 It’s a bold and eye-catching strategy for a UK-headquartered firm to target the notoriously tough to crack American market, but Clydes’ financials indicate that so far it seems to be working.
-Revenue is again up this year, hitting £611 million, a 9% rise on last year, in what is the firm’s 21sts consecutive year of growth.
-Profit per equity partner, meanwhile, is understood to be around £660,000.
+Revenue is again up this year, hitting £627 million, a 3% rise on last year, in what is the firm’s 22nd consecutive year of growth.
+Profit per equity partner, meanwhile, is understood to be around £665,000.

-For trainees, the obvious benefit of all of this is international secondments — around a third do one, with San Francisco (the firm’s first US office, founded presciently in 2008 to take advantage of the ensuing tech boom) a reasonably common destination.
+For trainees, the obvious benefit of all of this is — pandemic permitting — international secondments, with San Francisco (the firm’s first US office, founded presciently in 2008 to take advantage of the ensuing tech boom) a reasonably common destination.
 Hong Kong, Dubai and Dar es Salaam are also popular.
-There’s also access to big name clients and global work.
+International secondments do tend to be “geared towards trainees with experience in more commercial seats”, an insider cautions — but plenty more are sent off to work with big name clients closer to home.

-It’s worth bearing in mind, though, that now that Clydes is so big — with up to 35 training contract places annually, the firm is now among the biggest trainers of solicitors in the country — the differences between departments can be similarly huge.
+It’s worth bearing in mind that Clydes is now so big — with up to 35 training contract places annually, the firm is among the biggest trainers of solicitors in the country — the differences between departments can be similarly huge.
 “Responsibility in departments varies with notably low responsibility in larger litigation departments.
 In the departments with high responsibility there is significant opportunity to learn and develop skills,” one trainee tells us.

-And partners seem to be pretty nice, scoring an A* again for approachability in the Legal Cheek Trainee and Junior Lawyer Survey 2019-20.
-Explains one insider: “Some are terrifying, but the vast majority are friendly, appreciative, approachable and happy to talk to you.”
+And the “exceptionally intelligent” partners seem to be pretty nice, scoring well for approachability in the Legal Cheek Trainee and Junior Lawyer Survey 2020-21.
+One insider explains: “Some are terrifying, but the vast majority are friendly, appreciative, approachable and happy to talk to you.”
 Another quips: “I’ve made jokes at the expense of every partner I’ve ever worked for and they’ve laughed (without being forced to laugh by the employment tribunal).”

 Like all firms with multiple UK offices, there are some mild tensions between the regions and the mothership.
 In Clydes’ case this is exacerbated somewhat by its glamorous blue glass London home in the St Botolph Building, which apparently boasts a “fantastic” canteen with a lovely view and standout brownies, porridge and Chicken Shawarma.
 Plus there’s said to be an “an amazing pastry chef!”
 Come the evening, it morphs into a bar where the first beer every other Thursday is free and a cleverly named Clyde & Cocktails social is held every month.
 Still, the Londoners don’t have it all, being split between the St Botolph and some rather less glamorous neighbouring office space.

-The Manchester office is “not as impressive as the London head office”, with no canteen.
-But the work/life balance is good — Clydes is a strong scorer in this area across the firm, with most lawyers clocking off by 7pm outside very busy periods.
+The Manchester office is “not as impressive”, with no canteen.
+But at least all Clydes’ lawyers in the city are now under one roof, whereas until last year they were scattered around different sites.
+Plus the work/life balance is good — Clydes is a strong scorer in this area across the firm, with most lawyers clocking off around 7pm outside very busy periods.
 “The vast majority of times I can make and keep to evening plans.
 I have, however, been made to work on a Saturday at very last minute,” one trainee tells us.
-However, there can be wide variations between teams and offices.
+However, there can again be wide variations between teams and offices.
 While staying until 6pm “is classed as staying late” in the Manchester insurance team, this is certainly not the case in the London deal teams — and some feel that remuneration should rise to reflect this.